Spoke Network Connectivity Requirements

 Firewall Configuration

-To access Spoke Phone and Twilio, your firewall should allow outgoing TCP and UDP traffic from your applications to both Spoke Phone and Twilio’s infrastructure and allow return traffic in response.
-Spoke Phone/Twilio will never initiate a connection to the client applications.
+To access Spoke and Twilio, your firewall should allow outgoing TCP and UDP traffic from your applications to both Spoke and Twilio’s infrastructure and allow return traffic in response.
+Spoke/Twilio will never initiate a connection to the client applications.

 Therefore, the firewall should not allow externally initiated connections back into the network.

 In the Connectivity Requirements sections that follow, the required destination IP addresses and ports are listed.
-Your firewall should be configured to allow connectivity to the Media servers and the Signalling gateways corresponding to the Spoke Phone applications you are using.
+Your firewall should be configured to allow connectivity to the Media servers and the Signaling gateways corresponding to the Spoke applications you are using.

 Connectivity Requirements